Important Hearing Loss Statistics You Should Know

 - Individuals with hearing loss on average wait 7 years before seeking help with their hearing.

-If you’re having concerns about your own hearing or are looking for solutions for a loved one but are unsure about what steps to take, Lexie Hearing gives individuals the opportunity to schedule a 30-minute voice or video call to talk to a hearing expert for free.
+If you have concerns about your hearing or are looking for solutions for a loved one but are unsure about what steps to take, Lexie Hearing gives individuals the opportunity to schedule a 30-minute voice or video call to talk to a hearing expert for free.
 During this call you can ask questions about hearing loss and hearing aids, find out if Lexie is a good fit for your hearing needs, and receive an expert recommendation for moving forward.
 You can also try our free online hearing test and get answers about your level of hearing loss in minutes.